 Much of the recent evidence concerning image formation in the visual system has been provided by Fergus Campbell and his associates.
-They have established that the visual system is sensitive to the spatial frequencies in pattern of light, much as the auditory system is sensitive to the temporal frequencies in pattern of sound.
-This sensitivity has been shown both at the cellular level in animals (Enroth-Cugall and Robson, 1966; Campbell, Cooper and Enroth-Cugali, 1969; Campbell, Cooper, Robson and Sachs, 1969) and in experiments on human psychophysics (Campbell and Kulikowski, 1966; Campbell and Robson, 1968).
-One of the most important findings from these studies illustrated that the visual system exhibits a systematic tendency to respond to the harmonics of a squarewave grating.
+They have established that the visual system is sensitive to the spatial frequencies in patterns of light, much as the auditory system is sensitive to the temporal frequencies in patterns of sound.
+This sensitivity has been shown both at the cellular level in animals (Enroth-Cugall and Robson, 1966; Campbell et al., 1969a; Campbell et al., 1969b) and in experiments on human psychophysics (Campbell and Kulikowski, 1966; Campbell and Robson, 1968).
+One of the most important findings from these studies illustrated that the visual system exhibits a systematic tendency to respond to the harmonics of a square-wave grating.
 This was demonstrated at threshold (Campbell and Robson, 1968) where contrast sensitivity for a square-wave grating was significantly affected by the contrast threshold of its third harmonic, and similarly Blakemore and Campbell (1969) found that adaptation to a fundamental frequency increased threshold for the third harmonic of that frequency.
 Campbell reasoned, therefore, that the visual mechanism must, much as does the auditory system, decompose any complex wave form into its components, as is done in a procedure developed by Fourier to specify the characteristics of wave forms.
-Whether in fact the visual mechanism serves as a Fourier analyzer is being tested in several laboratories at the moment by psychophysical experiments (e.g., Stromeyer, in press a; in press b; submittal).
+Whether in fact the visual mechanism serves as a Fourier analyzer is being tested in several laboratories at the moment by psychophysical experiments (e.g., Stromeyer and Klein, 1974, 1975; submitted).
 What is necessary is to determine the bandwidth of various channels sensitive to one or another spatial frequency.

-Campbell's analysis suggested that bandwidths of approximately an octane were involved - a finding consonant with the suggested Fourier mechanism (Blakemore and Campbell, 1969).
+Campbell's analysis suggested that bandwidths of approximately an octave were involved - a finding consonant with the suggested Fourier mechanism (Blakemore and Campbell, 1969).

 These findings have been confirmed and extended in several laboratories.
 Maffei and Fiorentini (1973) reported that visual cells functioned in fact as Fourier analyzers.
-Pollen (1971; 1974) determined that the medium band width spatial frequency sensitive cells were the "complex cells" of visual cortex that had hitherto been thought sensitive to single bars presented at a certain orientation ("simple cells by contrast are sensitive to edges, which can be interpreted as a sensitivity to the very high end of the spatial frequency domain).
-This result was independently obtained by a group of Soviet investigators in Leningrad (Glezer, Ivanoff and Tscherbach, 1973).
+Pollen (1971, 1974) determined that the spatial frequency sensitive cells were those that had hitherto been thought sensitive to single bars presented at a certain orientation and that each of these cells responded to approximately an octave of the spatial frequency spectrum.
+This result was independently obtained by a group of Soviet investigators in Leningrad (Glezer et al., 1973).